The Siberian Husky Breed

 Siberians, like all purebred canines, are best acquired from responsible, knowledgeable breeders that are producing puppies for the love of the breed.
 Beware of anyone breeding to sell puppies that do not take the time to know this breed completely & do not spend the money and time to provide their own companions with excellent proper health care AND are only breeding to make a buck (puppy mills & back yard breeders).

-While we, as reputable, conscientious, quality breeders may have somewhat more expensive puppies, our investment and knowledge in the breed motivates us to produce healthier, more predictable Siberian Husky like puppies that we ourselves want to keep and that you will have the privilege to love…..
+While I, as a reputable, conscientious, quality breeder may have somewhat more expensive puppies, my investment and knowledge in the breed motivates me to produce healthier, more predictable Siberian Husky like puppies that I myself would want to keep and that you will have the privilege to love…..

 IF you are ready for the challenge!